ANovokmet/svelte-mentions/README.md

-*Work in progress*
+# svelte-mentions

-Simple suggesting input that supports both mentions and tags.
+Simple text-area that supports mentions and tags.
 Made with Svelte.

 ## Configuration

-See *./public/main.js* for an example how svelte-mentions is initialized and configured...
+See `./public/main.js` for an example how svelte-mentions is initialized and configured...

 ```
 // configs, it is a list so multiple configurations (eg. mentions and tags) are supported